caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

 caQtDM Custom Widgets
 -------------------------

-The custom widgets used in caQtDM have been divide in three categories as was done in MEDM.
-MEDM users are used to these cartegories and we have therefore kept the categorisation in Graphics, Controller and Monitors.
-As in MEDM, Graphics are items such as frames, labels, graphical entities like rectangles, triangles, lines, ..., images and composite objects (called here includes, while included from other ui files.
-Monitors are objects that monitor the state or values of process variables through display of values, plots, tables, thermometers, dials, ...
-Controllers are objects that change the values of process variables through many different objects. you will find here an exact description of them with their properties: For all objects, you have normally their geometry (position and size), sizepolicy and some other properties like tooltips.
+The custom widgets used in caQtDM have been divided into three categories, as was done in MEDM.
+MEDM users are used to these categories and we have therefore kept the categorisation in Graphics, Controller and Monitors.

+Graphics:
+   Items such as frames, labels,
+   graphical entities like rectangles, triangles, lines, ..., images and composite objects (called here *includes*, while included from other ``.ui`` files.

+Monitors:
+   Objects that monitor the state or values of process variables through display of values, plots, tables, thermometers, dials, ...

+Controllers:
+   Objects that change the
+   values of process variables through many different objects.
+You will find here an exact description of them with their properties.

+For all
+objects, you have normally their geometry (position and size), size policy and some other properties like tooltips.
 It has to be noted that for many widgets their stylesheet will be overwritten in order to get the representation that is requested when specifying for example background, foreground, border colors or other properties.
-The stylesheet can be influenced in some cases by specifying a stylesheet for the mainwindow or in stylesheet.qss, a stylesheet found in the caQtDM path.
-The adl2ui converter uses normally this stylesheet to integrate these defaults into the generated ui file.
+The stylesheet can be influenced in some cases by specifying a stylesheet for the mainwindow or in ``stylesheet.qss``, a stylesheet found in the caQtDM path.
+The ``adl2ui`` converter uses normally this stylesheet to integrate these defaults into the generated ``.ui`` file.
 You may delete this stylesheet or change it to your convenience.
 However as mentioned before, many styles will be overwritten.